mistralai/cookbook/.github/pull_request_template.md

 ## Description

 *Please include a summary behind the objective of this PR and list any dependencies that are required for this change.*
+*Do not forget to hide or delete any API KEY used.*

 ...